f-forcher/blog-posts/Polynomial Chaos.md

 of their respective *tangent space*: a collection of vector spaces, one for each point of the state space.
 The tangent space is where the derivative lives.

-###  Computing the solution with sympy
+###  Computing the solution with `scipy`
-Now we have all the ingredients needed to compute a numerical solution using numpy.
+Now we have all the ingredients needed to compute a numerical solution using `scipy`.
 We will use the `solve_ivp` function (where `ivp` stands for "initial value problem").

 ```python